petronije2002/sending_gmail/README.md

 ( Please check echo $PYTHONPATH, if it is not setup correctly, especially with Anaconda, python will not find the package.
 You can simply add:
+For example:

-export PYTHONPATH=/Users/<your username>/anaconda3/bin:$PYTHONPATH
+export PYTHONPATH=/Users/<your username>/anaconda3/lib/python3.6/site-packages:$PYTHONPATH

+or wherever you site-packages are.

 in your ~/.bashrc file

 You import this send_gmail function in your script:

-import send_gmail from send_gmail
+import sending_gmail from send_gmail

 After that you can use your function as: